ShikaSong/Career-Path/README.md

 ## 0709 Update

 What do I really WANT?

 I want to be a technical guy with rich knowledge in as many as possible fields.
 So far, I want to become a software engineer which has pretty high salary and also with relatively much better respect from other people.
 To Achieve this goal, what should I do in Ten years!
 When I am already 34 years old.

 > In the year of 2034, I actually don't think there will much coding work for people to do alone.
 More we use AI to assist us.
 So what is the key points for the job of a software engineer.
 I still think logical thinking and vast knowledge input matters.
 It will make you think more wisely.
+A broaden horizon matters.
+More over, I should be respected as a elder person with rich knowledge base.
+Instead the others would be very astonished about wow! how can you know that !!